dkdevansh03/CampusConnect/README.md

 ## 🐛 Troubleshooting

 ### PDF Upload Issues
-- Ensure PDFs are uploaded as "raw" resource type in Cloudinary
+- Ensure the `/uploads` folder exists and is writable.
-- Check file access is set to "Public"
+- Check file access is set to public in your backend.
-- Remove "Blocked for delivery" access control

 ### CORS Errors
-- Add your frontend domain to backend CORS configuration
+- Add your frontend domain to backend CORS configuration.
 - Check environment variables are properly set

 ### Database Connection